segmentio/segment-docs/src/getting-started/use-cases/reference.md

 ### Optimize advertising

-Click on each use case in this section to view Segment's recommendations for the Optimize advertising use case, which helps you improve return on ad spend.
+Click on each use case in this section to view Segment's recommendations for the Optimize advertising business goal, which helps you improve return on ad spend.

 {% faq %}
 {% faqitem Build high value lookalikes %}